madmaw/gunturion/README.md

 I am happy with the visuals.
 It would have been nice to have more neon stuff, but I think given the constraints, it looks quite good.
 The level design could definitely have used tunnels, which would have given the player somewhere to take shelter from monsters and limit their exposure to attacks from above (which are particularly annoying).

+Oh well, next year I'll make an inaccessible version of Cookie Clicker or something